PyTables/PyTables/doc/source/usersguide/installation.rst

     The HDF5 libraries and other helper packages are automatically found in a conda environment.
-During installation setup.py uses the `CONDA_PREFIX` environment variable to detect a conda enviroment.
-If detected it will try to find all packages within this enviroment.
+During installation setup.py uses the `CONDA_PREFIX` environment variable to detect a conda environment.
+If detected it will try to find all packages within this environment.
 PyTables needs at least the hdf5 package::

         conda install hdf5